 Scallions: Keeping them in a jar filled with water standing upright will extend their longevity.

 Bananas: Though bananas tend to be bought in bunch, separating them will double their counter life.

 Bread: A few tricks, sticking a celery stalk in the bread loaf will extend the life of the bread.
 Also, because bread can tend to mold quickly, freezing slices of bread is a great way to extend their shelf life.
 Actually, that goes for most foods.
 Very few things cannot be frozen.
 Which leads us to..

 5 – Just Freeze It

-There really is not expiration date on frozen foods.
-And the great thing about freezing is that they maintain all the same nutrition value as in there fresh state.
+You can easily avoid wastage of food by freezing foods you can’t eat right away.
+There really isn’t an expiration date on frozen foods.
+And the great thing about freezing food, is they maintain all the same nutrition value as in there fresh state.

-Next time you pick up canned good, remember that the only difference in longevity is that the cans contains preservatives to keep them from expiring, while frozen foods do not.
-So don’t be scared to freeze your food.
+The next time you pick up canned goods, remember that the only difference in longevity is that the cans contain preservatives to keep them from expiring, while frozen foods do not.
+So don’t be afraid to freeze your food.
 You’ll be glad you did.

 6 – Get Creative and Repurpose